LeLobster/batchmkvmerge/README.md

 Then run the scipt with `-h` or `--help` to see usage information.

 ```
+By default it will discard everything but the first video and audio track and it's flags

 -h, --help                     Display this help section
 -i, --in-path                  Input path
 -o, --out-path                 Output path